It is only with infinite patience that we can arrive at a thoughtful response and a guidance that is built upon the individual nature of the child.

 Read the study results from a 3-year Templeton Foundation Grant.

-The Teen Program Task Force guides the expansion of the teen program.
-It includes the program authors, as well as Irv Robinson, Co-President of TMI; Sandy Garrett, TMI Board member and co-chair of the Teen Task Force; Rabbi Amy Ross, Temple Emanu-El, Dallas, TX; Rivka Felsher, TMI Program Administrator; and Debra Pinger, TMI Director of Communications.
+The Teen Program Task Force guided the expansion of the Teen Program in the early years of development and testing.
+The task force included the program authors, as well as Irv Robinson, Co-President of TMI; Sandy Garrett, TMI Board member and co-chair of the Teen Task Force; Rabbi Amy Ross, Temple Emanu-El, Dallas, TX and Rivka Felsher, TMI Program Administrator.

 1025 Gateway Boulevard #303-318